-Editor’s Note: The following excerpt is from “Arthur Elrod: Desert Modern Design” (Gibbs Smith, 2019), the new book about Palm Springs’ most influential interior designer).
-The book by Adele Cygelman (author of “Palm Springs Modern” launches in February during Modernism Week with various talks, tours and book signings.
+Editor's Note: The following excerpt is from “Arthur Elrod: Desert Modern Design” (Gibbs Smith, 2019), a book about Palm Springs’ most influential interior designer).
+The book by Adele Cygelman (author of “Palm Springs Modern”) launched in February 2019.

 Arthur Dea Elrod, Jr., was born on August 8, 1924, the only child of Arthur Dea Elrod (1886–1941) and Jessie Herron Elrod (1888–1963), on a small farm on Flat Rock Road, Anderson, South Carolina.
 Elrod had no interest in being a farmer and was determined to put as much distance between himself and Flat Rock Road as possible.
 He started by going to the then all-male military school Clemson Agricultural College (now Clemson University), about 20 miles away in the foothills of the Blue Ridge Mountains, where the only options were to study animal husbandry and agriculture or textiles.
 Elrod chose textiles.

 After one year at Clemson, he went to Atlanta to work at the city’s leading upscale department store, Davisons, which was then owned by R. H. Macy & Co.
 His interest in textiles may have steered him to a job in the home furnishings department, a pattern he would repeat over the next 10 years.
 Atlanta was his first big-city experience.
 It’s where he realized that in order to advance his career he would need to study interior design.
 And it’s where he preferred to start his biography.

 • See related story: Arthur Elrod's Escape house in Palm Springs is exactly as he left it in 1964.